polkaulfield/privOS-builder/README.md

 ![Logo](https://raw.githubusercontent.com/polkaulfield/privOS-builder/refs/heads/24.04/images/banner.png)

-This is a project to create a privacy-first Ubuntu derivative as a learning experience by some 42-Barcelona students.
+This is a project to create a privacy-first Ubuntu derivative as a learning experience by a 42-Barcelona student.
 Now everything is an extremely experimental weekend project, but it will keep improving.

 ## Features: